Get access to exclusive updates, the latest news and the inside scoop 🍨

 If you fancy catching up on Shopify Unite 2021, you can watch it on-demand below:

-So, you’ve got the facts in regards to what changes Online Store 2.0 has brought to the table from today's Shopify guide, but the burning question is - is it worth upgrading to one of the latest themes on Shopify?
+So, you’ve got the facts in regards to what changes Online Store 2.0 has brought to the table from today's Shopify guide, but the burning question is - is it worth upgrading to one of the latest Shopify themes on the platform?

-Personally, we think it’s completely bonkers not to take the plunge and upgrade a theme to 2.0.
+Personally, we think it’s completely bonkers not to take the plunge and upgrade a Online Store 2.0 Shopify design.

 Why?
 Well, the way we look at it is that merchants who are considering the upgrade will already be utilising the e-commerce platform and the most logical move any businessman or woman will ever make is to benefit the future of their company.

-So, why not upgrade your store’s theme and access features that are only available with Online Store 2.0?
+So, why not upgrade your Shopify theme and access features that are only available with Online Store 2.0?

 Just remember that the; ‘sections everywhere’ layout, new meta fields integration, improved app integration and increased site loading speed are just some of the key attributes that your e-commerce site can expect to receive with Online Store 2.0.